l-sandoval/deploy-java/README.md

 * `reportsToBeGenerated`: Array of strings with the names of the reports to generate.
 *  `environments`: Array of strings with the names of the environments to which the reports belong.
-* `xmlFiles`: Array of objects with the xml path to generate each report.
+* `xmlFiles`: Object with the xml path to generate each report.
 * `generationDate`: Datetime when report generator was called.
 Used in the folder structure.
 * `reportPeriodDate`: Report year and month.
 Used for the folder structure.
 * `entityId`: Report entity id to which the reports belong .
 Used in the staged record process (optional).
 * `entityName`: Report entity name to which the reports belong.
 Used in the folder structure (optional).
 * `organizationId`: Entity organization id.
 Used in the staged record process (optional).
 * `organizationName`: Entity organization name.
 Used in the folder structure (optional).
-* `shouldStageReport`: Indicates if the report needs to be saved in the staging DB, default is false (optional).
+* `shouldStage`: Indicates if the report needs to be saved in the staging DB, default is false (optional).

 Individual Patient report's json example: